mattmatters/basic-oauth/README.md

 This is an example project for a blog post I made.
 It prints the access tokens it currently has in a web page.

+These can be used to follow along with this [blog post](http://mattmatters.io/Oauth2-demystified/).

-This is not a production-ready web app, simply a demonstration of obtaining tokens with the OAuth2 Framework.
+This is **not** a production-ready web app, simply a demonstration of obtaining tokens with the OAuth2 Framework.

+However if someone is looking for a quick base to bootstrap a project, one could feasibly use this and replace the access token with a database.

 ## Running
 There are currently two ways of running the application.